Fish Oil Benefits: Based On Science

 What is Fish Oil?

-Fish oil is the extracted fat from certain types of fish.
+Fish oil is the extracted fat from certain types of fatty fish, such as mackerel, herring, tuna, anchovies, sardines, and salmon.
 It is rich in omega-3 fatty acids.
 One omega-3 in particular, called alpha-linolenic acid, is considered an essential fatty acid, meaning your body needs it to thrive but cannot make it itself.
-As such, your best source of omega-3s can be from the foods that you eat.
+As such, your best source of omega-3s can be from the foods that you eat, like eating fish.

-- A fishy aftertaste, including fish odor on the breath, and indigestion that can include “fishy burps.”
+• A fishy aftertaste, including fish odor on the breath, and heartburn that can include “fishy burps.”

 Additionally, the amount of fish oil generally recommended for dietary supplementation is 2000-3000 milligrams (or 2 to 3 grams) per day, which may make it intolerable for someone who experiences any of the aforementioned side effects.